-There is a plethora of conflicting information on stretching.
-Whilst general stretching is intuitive to most people, you should know why, when and how to stretch to get better results.
+There is lots of conflicting information on stretching.
+Learn how to stretch for better results.

 Even before stretching I recommend that runners consider 5 minutes of gentle whole body aerobic exercise (eg. walking, stationary bike riding, star jumps) as a way to warm the body before stretching.

 The best dynamic stretches for runners pre-run are:

 Leg swings: Hold onto a sturdy, stationary object, stand on one leg and swing the other leg front and back.
 Repeat x 20.
 Then swing the same leg side to side.
 Repeat x 20.
 Each swing should build until your leg is close to its full range of motion.